StefanoPenazzi/chameleonQuant/src/main/java/data/source/external/database/README.md

 	idb.close();
 }
 ```
 Be sure that Influxdb is the class in the package data.source.external.database.influxdb.
-If everything is ok you should receive this message: SUCCESSFUL CONNECTION
+If everything is ok you should receive this message: <br />
+SUCCESSFUL CONNECTION

 <hr>